When are submissions open?

 Do I need to have a venue confirmed in order to submit?

 Yes.
 We may request to see a floor plan for any spaces new to Capture.
 If you are not affiliated with the space (e.g., an employee or member) or the venue where you are exhibiting is not your own space (e.g., your studio), then Capture requires a confirmation letter from the venue.

 How much does it cost to participate in Capture?

-Submissions to the Selected Program are subject to a $300 + GST fee, for which you will be invoiced upon acceptance.
-Registered not-for-profits are exempt from this fee.
-The submission fee includes an annual membership to Capture Photography Festival Society.
+Submissions to the Exhibition Program are subject to a $25 fee.
+This fee includes an annual membership ($10) to Capture Photography Festival Society, and helps with the costs of the submissions system (Submittable).

 What are the benefits of participating in Capture?